freqtrade/freqtrade/docs/includes/pairlists.md

 Filters low-value coins which would not allow setting stoplosses.

+!!!
+Warning "Backtesting"
+    `PrecisionFilter` does not support backtesting mode using multiple strategies.

 #### PriceFilter

 The `PriceFilter` allows filtering of pairs by price.
 Currently the following price filters are supported: